 - On the Settings page, look for the heading that says Region for Search Results.

-So, this how you can change Google Search country on your PC, Android or iOS devices.
-The update has been implemented for Google Search on the desktop and mobile, Google Search iOS app, and Google Maps.
+So, this is how you can change Google Search country on your PC, Android, or iOS devices.
+The update has been implemented for Google Search on the desktop and mobile, the Google Search iOS app, and Google Maps.
 For Google Search on your phone, you can spot the location on the bottom in a grey background.

-Let us if this simple tutorial helps you or in case we missed out on something.
+Let us see if this simple tutorial helps you or in case we missed out on something.
+If you’re interested to know more about Google search, here are some Google Search tricks to search like a boss.